‘moments that simply take your breath away’

 Rowling’s Harry Potter franchise spans seven books and eight films, with the upcoming Fantastic Beasts and Where to Find Them opening in cinemas soon, starring Eddie Redmayne.
 Selling over 450 million copies worldwide, Harry Potter continues to be one of the world’s most successful stories, pulling audiences into the magical world of Hogwarts and the Ministry of Magic.

 Cast and Creative

 Further casting includes Nicola Alexis, Helen Aluko, Jeremy Ang Jones, Rosemary Annabella, Annabel Baldwin, Jack Bennett, Paul Bentall, Anthony Boyle as Scorpius, Sam Clemmett as Albus Potter, Morag Cross, Claudia Grant, James Howard, Lowri James, Chris Jarman, Martin Johnston, Chipo Kureya, James Le Lacheur, Helena Lymbery, Tom Mackley, Barry McCarthy, Sandy McDade, Andrew McDonald, Adam McNamara, Poppy Miller as Ginny Weasley, Tom Milligan, Jack North, Alex Price as Draco Malfoy, Stuart Ramsay, Nuno Silva, Cherrelle Skeete as Rose Weasley, Esther Smith and Josh Wyatt.
-With such a large cast, the specific parts played have not yet been announced.

 Show Lengths and Times